List of songs recorded by Cardiacs

 Tim Smith, the band's singer, guitarist and chief songwriter, embedded complex chord progressions and time signature changes into his work, which was performed by up to seven band members by the 1990 video Maresnest.
 By Cardiacs' 1992 album Heaven Born and Ever Bright, the band displayed a harder edged, metal-leaning sound which they retained for their two subsequent albums Sing to God (1996) and Guns (1999).
 Sing to God features the Jon Poole-penned compositions "Bell Stinks", "Bell Clinks" and "Angleworm Angel" from the repertoire of the live thrash band Panixsphere.
-Bob Leith also collaborated on Sing to God, contibuting lyrics to the songs "Eat It Up Worms Hero", "Dirty Boy" and "Nurses Whispering Verses".
+Bob Leith also collaborated on Sing to God, contributing lyrics to the songs "Eat It Up Worms Hero", "Dirty Boy" and "Nurses Whispering Verses".
 The band's 2002 Greatest Hits album saw the release of "Faster than Snakes with a Ball and a Chain", a track which was originally intended for Guns.
-In 2003, Cardiacs played three concerts at the Garage in London performing songs from their early years of 1977 to 1983, with the material released as the two-volume live album The Special Garage Concerts in 2005.
+In 2003, Cardiacs played three concerts at The Garage in London performing songs from their early years of 1977 to 1983, with the material released as the two-volume live album The Special Garage Concerts in 2005.

 Cardiacs re-emerged in late 2007 with the Org Records single "Ditzy Scene", co-written by Smith and Kavus Torabi who wrote the song's words, to promote the proposed double album LSD.
 In June 2008, Smith suffered a heart attack that led to being semi-paralysed from dystonia, and Cardiacs went on indefinite hiatus.
 Through Smith had recorded most of LSD, the songs remain unreleased.
 After Smith died in 2020, surviving members of Cardiacs and the band’s label Alphabet Business Concern shared the previously unreleased song "Vermin Mangle" on the day of Smith's funeral.
 A Little Man and a House and the Whole World Window was reissued as a boxset in 2023, with three additional discs featuring radio and studio sessions and a 1987 live show.
 A Big Book and a Band and Whole World Window, a visual biography of the band, was published in 2025 containing a vinyl 7" record of the previously unreleased track "Aukamakic/Dead Mouse" from the Cardiac Arrest E.P. sessions, as well as "Faster than Snakes with a Ball and a Chain".

 Songs

 All information is sourced from the liner notes of the releases, except where noted.
-Songs from LSD are sourced from Apple Music.

 Beginning with "The Whole World Window", William D. Drake co-wrote several songs including "The Everso Closely Guarded Line".

 Christian Hayes co-wrote three songs on Heaven Born and Ever Bright.

 Jon Poole penned the Sing to God compositions "Bell Stinks", "Bell Clinks" and "Angleworm Angel" from the repertoire of the thrash band Panixsphere.

 Bob Leith contributed lyrics to songs on Sing to God and Guns.

 Kavus Torabi (left) co-wrote the single "Ditzy Scene" with Tim Smith, writing the words.

 Cardiacs recorded "Susannah's Still Alive" by Dave Davies and the Kinks.